richsmith/sexytopo/README.md

 # FAQ

+## Who are you?
+Rich Smith, caver, sometime surveyor.
+Based in Cardiff, Wales.
+For other credits, see [About](https://github.com/richsmith/sexytopo/blob/main/app/src/main/res/values/about_text.xml).

 ## How does SexyTopo work?
 SexyTopo is an app that runs on Android and talks to a laser measuring device over Bluetooth.
 SexyTopo builds up a skeleton of the cave using laser measurements and provides sketching tools to fill in the details.
 It does other things too.